CalumBeck/BSW-Data-Course/chapter5.md

 Zworby has rolled 2 dice 100 times, using the system you have created.
 The results have been added to a list called Dicerolls already, so you don't need to make another list.
 Print out Dicerolls if you don't believe it.

 The casino would like to know if they have made any money.
-The rules of the game are that Zworby pays 1 markle each time she rolls 2 dice, and if the total is 10 or higher, she wins 5 markles.
+The rules of the game are that Zworby pays 1 markle each time she rolls 2 dice, and if the total is 10 or higher, she wins 6 markles.

 There is also additional costs to the casino, of 0.05 markles per double dice roll, which cover things such as electricity bills and advertising for the game.
 So the total cost for 100 double rolls is 5 markles.

 If you complete this exercise, try to work out if the casino is statistically likely to make or lose money on this game.
+If they ran this 10,000 times instead of 100, how much do you think

 `@instructions`